niteshkr100/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
-- Nitesh is the new member of this community!!
+- Nitesh is the new member of this op community!!